wighawag/stratagems/README.md

 Here's how you can get involved:

-1. **Fork the Repository:** Start by forking our repository to your GitHub account.

-2. **Create a Branch:** Create a new branch for your contributions, ensuring that your work doesn't interfere with the main codebase.

-3. **Make Your Magic:** Work on your chosen feature or challenge, keeping in mind best coding practices.

-4. **Submit a Pull Request:** Once your code is ready, submit a pull request.
-We'll review your work and provide feedback.

-5. **Celebrate Collaboration:** By contributing, you're becoming a part of the AudioVerse community.
-Your contributions make a real impact!
+- **Submit a Pull Request:** If you see any potential improvement, go for it.
+We welcome any kind of contributions

+- **Reach out to us if you want to join the project**, We are especially looking for web dev (css experience), game dev (pixi.js experience) and web/UX designer.

+- **Sponsor us** We're looking for at least 5000$ in sponsorship so we can get full time contributors.

+- **Partner with us** Our game is unique in that you can put funds in it and promote your own project.
+There is even scope to bring your project's token in the game.
+Reach out to us if you want to know more

 **Join us on this exciting journey of innovation and creativity.
-Let's have fun!** 🎶🚀
+Let's have fun!** 🎮👾🚀